 I have had those same thoughts and feelings.
 Hell, I’ve written my own “weight” affirmations.
-But maybe we are staying stuck because we are focusing on the weight rather than being healthy.
+But maybe we are staying stuck because we are focusing on weight rather than being healthy.

 I’ve heard it said that you bring about what you think about, and I believe your thoughts create your reality.
 Changing thought-patterns is hard.
 I know, because I’ve tried and I’m still working on it.
 But ultimately, I have the power to change and I must make it happen.
-Not only for me but also my daughter.
+Not only for me but also for my daughter.
 I can’t let this belief-system pass on to her.

 Saying I’m fat.